HTS Bioinf - Using the vcpipe staging environment

 base path as described in:

-All default paths and ports that are used in the staging environment are defined in the following config files:
+All default paths and ports used in the staging environment are defined in the following config files:

 System | Alias | Config |